Jose Alberto Pujols Alcántara

 Born in the Dominican Republic, Pujols moved to the United States in the early 1990s.
 He briefly attended a Missouri community college and in 1999 was drafted by the St. Louis Cardinals in the 13th round.
 The scout was Dave Karaff.

 2006 was a typical season offensively for Pujols, except his slugging was a bit better than usual.
 He played on the 2006 World Series-winning Cardinal team, and while he hit only .200, it was a low-hitting series, with the Cardinals as a team hitting .228 and the Detroit Tigers hitting .199.
 In 2006, Albert Pujols reached 2,000 career total bases in just 854 games, making him the quickest player ever to achieve that mark.
 The record had been 869 games by Nomar Garciaparra.
 He lost the 2006 NL MVP race to Ryan Howard, 388 points to 347.
 The Dominican Republic sports ministry arranged a news conference for Pujols, where he vented that a player from a non-playoff team should not win the MVP.
-It should be pointed out that Howard's team won two more games than Pujols' team and only missed the playoffs because they played in a tougher division.
+It should be pointed out that Howard's team had won two more games than Pujols' team and only missed the playoffs because they played in a tougher division.

 Pujols hit his 300th home run on July 4, 2008.
 It made him the 5th-youngest player to hit 300 as he was 28 years and 170 days old, one day younger than Mel Ott.
 Alex Rodriguez, Jimmie Foxx, Ken Griffey Jr. and Andruw Jones had reached 300 at younger ages than Pujols.

 In 2009, Pujols broke Bill Buckner's major league record of 184 assists by a first baseman.
 Mark Grace had held the NL mark.
 Even though he was not yet 30 years old at the end of 2009, he already ranked # 31 on the all-time list for points as determined by the Hall of Fame Monitor.
 The scale is such that 130 points "is a virtual cinch" to get into the Hall, while Pujols already had 226 points.
 That year, Pujols reached 100 RBI, just like his 8 prior seasons; that broke a tie with Ted Williams for the second-longest stretch to open a career.
 Only Al Simmons (11 years) had a longer run of 100-RBI seasons to begin a career.
+Pujols would miss tying Simmons' mark by literally 1 RBI: in 2011, he drove in 99 runs after ten straight seasons of 100+; he then had another season over 100 in 2012.

 Pujols hit his 400th career home run on August 26, 2010, off Jordan Zimmermann.
 He became the 47th major leaguer to reach that figure and the third-youngest after Alex Rodriguez and Ken Griffey Jr. In June 2011, Pujols hit game-winning, game-ending, extra-inning homers in consecutive games; no major leaguer had done that since Albert Belle in 1995 and no National Leaguer since Ron Santo in 1966.
 However, he finished the season with the worst offensive numbers of his career: a .299 batting average (his first time under .300), 37 homers and 99 RBI (his first time below 100).
 For all that, he was still one of the top offensive forces in the major leagues.

 After struggling in the first two games of the 2011 World Series, Pujols set or tied four records in Game 3.
-He went deep 3 times, drove in six runs, had 5 hits and 14 total bases.
-He tied the home run record held by Babe Ruth and Reggie Jackson (Pablo Sandoval would join them in 2012), the RBI record held by Bobby Richardson and Hideki Matsui and the hit mark held by Paul Molitor.
+He went deep 3 times, drove in 6 runs, had 5 hits and 14 total bases.
+He tied the home run record held by Babe Ruth and Reggie Jackson (Pablo Sandoval would join them in 2012), the RBI record held by Bobby Richardson and Hideki Matsui, and the hit mark held by Paul Molitor.
 He set a new total bases record, breaking the record of 12 shared by Ruth and Jackson.
-He may not have done much the rest of the Series, but his one-game performance was of utmost importance in helping the Cardinals win a tightly-fought 7-game series over the Texas Rangers, giving him a second Championship ring.
+He may not have done much the rest of the Series, but his one-game performance was of utmost importance in helping the Cardinals win a tightly-fought seven-game series over the Texas Rangers, giving him a second Championship ring.

 - 2000 MVP Midwest League Peoria Chiefs